d2s/Documentation/docs/DIYNAS.md

 ## Setup of NAS

-Until October 2016 I have only used the trial version of Oracle Solaris 11.3 and [Napp-it](https://www.napp-it.org/) as NAS.
-I have been using trial verison of Solaris with Napp-it for years.
+Until October 2016 I have only used the trial version of Oracle Solaris 11.3 and [napp-it](https://www.napp-it.org/) as NAS.
+I have been using trial verison of Solaris and napp-it for years.
 It was stable until a HW failure caused a breakdown of NAS.
 There is one major drawback by using trial version of Solaris.
 There are no updates and bug fixes.
 Receiving updates and bug fixes cost money.

-### Opensource based NAS
+### Opensourced based NAS

-There are several options for installing NAS by using free and opensource based solutions.
+There are several options for installing NAS by using free and opensourced based solutions.
 That was the main reason for choosing other OS for my NAS.
 There are two options:

 - either go for a special NAS SW (as NAS4Free, FreeNAS or Openmediavolt)
 - or use stock OS (as FreeBSD 11 or Ubuntu 16.10).

 ### FreeBSD 11 or Ubuntu 16.10

-[FreeBSD 11](https://www.freebsd.org/) was installed and booted fine.
+Before going testing a NAS SW I tried out [FreeBSD 11](https://www.freebsd.org/).
+FreeBSD was installed and booted fine on my new hardware.
 I played around about one day before dropping FreeBSD 11 as well.
 I dropped FreeBSD for one reason only.
 There was to much tweaking and installing of various ports to get it up and running as NAS and sharing out filesystems.
 Creating and mounting zpools by command line using the correct parameters is not trivial.
 I also installed Samba (to test sharing [SMB](https://en.wikipedia.org/wiki/Server_Message_Block)).
 Even more tweaking and I managed to connect to a shared SMB filesystem.
 I am quite sure I would manage to get my NAS up and running by using FreeBSD 11.
 But there was to much time to set up and installing.

 I also dropped testing of Ubuntu 16.10 due to reasons as for FreeBSD 11.